The University is currently operating under normal conditions

 The start of the academic year is an exciting time, but there’s also a lot to navigate, especially for incoming and transfer students who are adjusting to life at Carolina.
 To help Tar Heels start the year right, teaching librarian Dayna Durbin shared a few tips.

 Learn more about the Media and Design Center

 Need help creating or learning about digital media and design?
 The University Libraries’ Media and Design Center is here for you.
 The center supports campus by offering instruction in digital literacy, remote support and media production resources, research support and film programming.

 If you get your best studying done at midnight, consider Davis Library your second home.
-Starting in mid-September, Davis will be open until 2 a.m.
+Davis will be open until 2 a.m.
 Sunday through Thursday.
 (And during reading days and exams, the Undergraduate Library will be open all night.)
 Find up-to-date hours for all locations on the University Libraries’ hours page.